Is krill oil better than fish oil for omega-3?

 Risks of krill oil and fish oil

-There is no significant risk in taking omega-3 supplements, but a person may experience bad breath as a result.
+Omega-3 supplements present no significant risks, but a person may experience bad breath as a result.

-The Office of Dietary Supplements (ODS) reports there is no established upper limit for taking omega-3 supplements.
+The Office of Dietary Supplements (ODS) advises no established upper limit for taking omega-3 supplements.
 However, taking dosages of more than 900 milligrams (mg) of EPA and 600 mg of DHA a day can reduce a person's immune system by suppressing natural inflammatory responses.

 According to the ODS, daily intakes for omega-3 fatty acids are about 1.6 g per day for men and 1.1 g per day for women.

 The ODS also recommend not exceeding 2 g of EPA and DHA a day from dietary supplements.
 A person should read supplement labels carefully to determine how much of each substance is in each capsule.